-Notice of a tax lien foreclosure.
-The collector must mail you a notice within 30 days after filing the suit (Ky.
+The collector must mail you a notice within 30 days after filing the suit.
+(Ky.
 Rev. Stat.
 Ann. § 91.4884).
-Notice about the action will also be published in a newspaper (Ky.
+The collector will also publish a notice about the action in a newspaper.
+(Ky.
 Rev. Stat.
 Ann. § 91.4883).

-Redemption period takes place before the foreclosure sale.
-Kentucky law gives you some time to pay off the tax debt and keep your home.
-This is called a “redemption period.”
-With a Kentucky tax lien foreclosure, the redemption period takes place before the public sale.
-This means you get the right to pay off the debt (redeem) the property at any time before the foreclosure sale takes place (Ky.
+Under Kentucky law, you get the right to pay off the debt (redeem) the property at any time before the foreclosure sale takes place.
+(Ky.
 Rev. Stat.
 Ann. §§ 91.4884, 91.511).

-When you can redeem after the sale.
-You will also get some time to redeem after the sale takes place if the purchase price at the sale is less than the property’s assessed value (Ky.
+You'll also get the right to redeem within 60 days after the sale if the purchase price is less than the home's assessed value.
+(Ky.
 Rev. Stat.
 Ann. §§ 91.4884, 91.511).
-(Learn more in Getting Your Home Back After a Property Tax Sale in Kentucky.)

-Notice of a tax lien certificate sale.
-Two notices of the delinquency are mailed to you before the certificate sale (Ky.
+Two notices of the delinquency are mailed before the certificate sale.
+(Ky.
 Rev. Stat.
 Ann. § 134.504).
-Notice about the certificate sale is also published in a newspaper (Ky.
+Notice about the certificate sale is also published in a newspaper.
+(Ky.
 Rev. Stat.
 Ann. § 134.128).
-After the certificate sale, the purchaser who bought the certificate must mail you a notice within 50 days (Ky.
-Rev. Stat.
-Ann. § 134.490).